Noble County Sheriff’s Department

 Communications Division (E-911)

-- The Communications Center is currently staffed with 10 full-time and four (4) part-time dispatchers.
+- The Communications Center is currently staffed with 10 full-time and six (6) part-time dispatchers.
+To of the part-time dispatchers are considered permanent part-time.

-- 95 people taken into custody on outstanding warrants, an increase from 2014.
+- 106 people taken into custody on outstanding warrants.

 Douglas A Harp/Sheriff